-- X-rays, which use a radiation beam to detect bone injuries or abnormal growths or changes in bone structure or size.
+- X-rays, which use a radiation beam.
+X-rays can detect bone injuries or abnormal growths or changes in bone structure or size.

-- Computed tomography (CT or CAT), which uses a series of X-ray pulses through the body to obtain information about almost any body organ, blood vessels, the abdominal cavity, bones, and the spinal canal.
+- Computed tomography (CT or CAT).
+This uses a series of X-ray pulses through the body to obtain information about almost any body organ, blood vessels, the abdominal cavity, bones, and the spine.

-- Magnetic resonance image (MRI), which uses a magnetic field and pulses of radio-wave energy to detect changes in the normal structure and characteristics of organs or tissues.
+- Magnetic resonance imaging (MRI).
+This uses a magnetic field and pulses of radio-wave energy to detect changes in the normal structure and characteristics of organs or tissues.
 An MRI can provide information that cannot be obtained from an X-ray, ultrasound, or CT scan.
 MRI is most effective at providing pictures of tissues that contain water, such as ligaments and muscles.
 An MRI is not as useful in looking at structures that do not contain water, such as bones.

 - Nuclear medicine scans, which use a camera to take pictures of certain tissues in the body after a radioactive tracer (radionuclide or radioisotope) is put into the body.
 The radioactive tracer helps make the tissues visible on the scanning pictures.
 Each type of tissue that may be scanned (including bones, organs, glands, and blood vessels) uses a different radioactive compound as a tracer.

-- Positron emission tomography (PET), which combines computed tomography and nuclear scanning.
+- Positron emission tomography (PET).
+This combines computed tomography and nuclear scanning.
 PET has been used primarily in heart and brain conditions and cancer.

 |Primary Medical Reviewer||William H. Blahd, Jr., MD, FACEP - Emergency Medicine|